Disk commands

 The following example shows the volumes on a Nitro-based instance:

-• The root volume, /dev/nvme0n1, has a partition, /dev/nvme0n1p1.
-While the size of the root volume reflects the new size, 16 GB, the size of the partition reflects the original size, 8 GB, and must be extended before you can extend the file system.
+.
+While the size of the root volume reflects the new size, 16 GB, the size of the partition reflects the original size, 8 GB, and must be extended before you can extend the file system. - The volume

 To extend the partition on the root volume, use the following growpart command.
 Notice that there is a space between the device name and the partition number.